Company Voluntary Arrangement CVA – What is a CVA?

 - affect the company’s credit rating;

-- A creditor owed 25%, or more has the opportunity to steer vote and the final terms of CVA;
+- A creditor owed 25%, or more, has the opportunity to steer the vote and the final terms of CVA;

 - requires shareholders to agree;

-- The company proposing CVA then needs to make profits to fund old debt in CVA proposal.
+- The company proposing CVA then needs to generate profits to fund old debt in CVA proposal.

 Administration or Company Voluntary Arrangement?

-A company administration is a formal procedure in which an insolvency practitioner acts as the administrator and take control of the company to bring about a recovery.
+A company administration is a formal procedure in which an insolvency practitioner acts as the administrator and takes control of the company to bring about a recovery.

 - Administration can affect customers goodwill